 Who needs a postnuptial agreement In California?

-Postnuptial Agreement is essentially a way of sorting out the different elements of possible divorce before a divorce occurs.
+A postnuptial Agreement is essentially a way of sorting out the different elements of possible divorce before a divorce occurs.
 In the case of divorce, you and your spouse will have an already agreed-upon set of terms that can take effect without any further work.
 This often makes the divorce process a lot faster and less stressful.

 With a postnuptial agreement, it is also more likely that both spouses will be happy to cooperate with each other.
-It is much easier for a couple who are on good terms with each other to reach an agreement than a couple who have already filed for divorce.
+It is much easier for a couple who is on good terms with each other to reach an agreement than a couple who has already filed for divorce.
 For these reasons, lots of couples choose to draw up a postnuptial agreement, even though they do not plan on divorcing.

 Some spouses use a postnuptial agreement as a way of protecting their property.
 By outlining the division of assets in the postnuptial agreement, a spouse who possesses a lot of property will be able to retain this property, even in the case of a divorce.